UnavailableDev/avans-cosmic-confrontation/README.md

 - [ ] Dynamic board size between 8-16 (always a square shape)
 - [ ] Make abilities
 - [ ] Make AI
+- [ ] Init state where the player (and AI) place their ships on the grid

 ## Feature request:
 - [ ] reduce windows size, or dynamically change it correctly
+- [ ] Show ship head/tail for recognition